sustainers-network/blossm/README.md

 # The Sustainer's Network
-## An implementation of the Blossm base layer
+## An implementation of the Blossm base layer that is working towards tying in (Sustainer's Money)[https://github.com/joaoritter/sustainers.money]

 ## TODOs